Jamesetta A Newland

 -

-Jamesetta (Jamie) Newland is clinical professor emerita at NYU Rory Meyers College of Nursing.
-A strong proponent of faculty practice, she spent much of her clinical practice time in nurse-managed health centers (NMHCs), holding positions as direct care nurse practitioner (NP), administrative director, and consultant on NMHCs and faculty practice.
-She has taught graduate students, master's and doctoral, since 1993.
-Considered an expert in NP education and practice, her services have been sought internationally by schools of nursing in Botswana, China, Japan, and Lithuania, and she was instrumental in establishing new advanced nursing practice master's programs in several countries.
+Dr. Jamesetta (Jamie) Newland is clinical professor emerita at NYU Rory Meyers College of Nursing.
+A strong proponent of faculty practice, she spent much of her clinical practice in nurse-managed health centers (NMHCs), holding positions as direct care nurse practitioner (NP), administrative director, and consultant to other academic nursing schools on NMHCs and faculty practice.
+She has taught master's and doctoral students since 1993.
+Considered an expert in NP education and practice, her services have been sought internationally by schools of nursing in Botswana, China, Japan, and Lithuania, and she was instrumental in establishing the first advanced nursing practice master's programs in Japan and Lithuania.
+She is a Certified Global Nurse Consultant with the International Council of Nurses (ICN) and the Commission on Graduates of Foreign Nursing Schools (CFGSN).

 -